Most likely retail agglomeration patterns: Potential maximization and stochastic stability of spatial equilibria: The model

-\begin{remark} At any spatial equilibrium of the model, it must be that $\sum_{i\in[K]} x_i \pi_i(\Vtx) = 0$; that is, $\sum_{i\in[K]} Q_i = \kappa \sum_{i\in[K]} x_i$.
-The left-hand side is the retailers' total revenue, whereas the right-hand side is their total cost.
-Together with positivity $\Vtx \ge \Vt0$, this implies that any spatial equilibrium must lie in the following closed and convex set \citep{Harris-Wilson-EPA1978}:
+The left-hand side of \cref{eq:X} is the retailers' total revenue, whereas the right-hand side is their total cost in the city.
+We assume that there is a sufficiently large pool of possible entrants, so that the total mass of retailers equals the total demand at any spatial equilibrium.